-Porcelain dental veneers, known as just veneers or laminate veneers, are thin tooth-shaped and tooth-colored shells that are cemented on your natural teeth.
+Porcelain dental veneers, known as just veneers, are thin tooth-shaped and tooth-colored shells that are cemented on your natural teeth.
 Porcelain veneers have been a popular smile makeover procedure in cosmetic dentistry.
-After having porcelains attached, your smile will transform in a remarkable way.
+After having porcelains attached, your smile will transform significantly.

 What dental problems do porcelain veneers treat?

-Porcelain veneers can fix variety of teeth’s problems that other treatments may seem useless, time-consuming or very costly.
+Porcelain veneers can fix a variety of teeth’s problems that other treatments may seem useless, time-consuming, or very costly.
 Porcelain veneers are used in: